andrespv/Course-Project-Getting-and-Cleaning-Data/README.md

 # Course-Project-Getting-and-Cleaning-Data

-###The dataset being used is from: Human Activity Recognition Using Smartphones
+###The dataset being used is: Human Activity Recognition Using Smartphones

 1- Download the dataset if it does not already exist in the working directory